Updated: September 2022

 “Regarding the nuclear committee located at the secretariat of the SNSC and the organs that should play a key function, I mentioned previously that several months before I took over, this committee was active in the secretariat and members of the committee were selected by the leaders.
 Dr. Ali-Akbar Velayati (Supreme Leader Ali Khamenei’s representative), Dr. Kamal Kharrazi (Foreign Minister), Hojjatolislam Ali Younessi (Minister of Intelligence), Admiral Ali Shamkhani (Defense Minister), Dr. Hosseini-Tash (Deputy Minister of Defense), Gholamreza Aghazadeh (head of the Atomic Energy Organization of Iran), and I (secretary of SNSC) were members of this committee.”

-While only one official from each ministry took part in these meetings, the Ministry of Defense was represented by both Hosseini-Tash and Shamkhani, on account of Hosseini-Tash having a prominent, established role in the nuclear program.
-This role persisted at least through August 2015 when Hosseini-Tash was identified by the Associated Press as the proposed Iranian signatory of an agreement between the regime and the IAEA regarding the investigation of the Parchin site.
+While only one official from each ministry took part in these meetings, the Ministry of Defense was represented by Hosseini-Tash and Shamkhani because Hosseini-Tash had a prominent, established role in the nuclear program.
+This role persisted at least through August 2015, when Hosseini-Tash was identified by the Associated Press as the proposed Iranian signatory of an agreement between the regime and the IAEA regarding the investigation of the Parchin site.

-Dr. Fereydoun Abbasi Davani, for instance, enrolled in the IRGC soon after it was formed, then went on to receive his MS in nuclear physics in 1987 and his PhD in 2002, becoming an expert in laser technology.
+Dr. Fereydoun Abbasi Davani, for instance, enrolled in the IRGC soon after it was formed, then received his MS in nuclear physics in 1987 and his Ph.D. in 2002, becoming an expert in laser technology.
 Abbasi has been one of the key figures in the military section, where he has played an active role since the inception of the weaponization headquarters.
-He has also been active in recruiting suitable individuals for the military nuclear project since the early 1990s.
+He has also been actively recruiting suitable individuals for the military nuclear project since the early 1990s.

 By his own acknowledgment, Dayani’s real rank in the IRGC is General.
-He became a member of the faculty of the Physics Department of Imam Hossein University in 1993 and was named Dean of the Physics Department.
-But according to the state-run media, he rarely showed up at the university and evidently spent most of his time in another venue, i.e. the headquarters for the weaponization of the nuclear project.
-He became the head of the civilian sector, the AEOI on February 13, 2000, a post he held until August 2013.
+He became a faculty member of the Physics Department of Imam Hossein University in 1993 and was named Dean of the Physics Department.
+But according to the state-run media, he rarely showed up at the university and evidently spent most of his time in another venue, i.e., the headquarters for the weaponization of the nuclear project.
+He became the head of the civilian sector, the AEOI, on February 13, 2000, a post he held until August 2013.